If you want to learn how to flush a tankless water heater, you are in the right place!

 Step 8 - Flush Pump With Clean Water

-After you have cleaned the tankless water heater with fresh water at least a few times, I recommend that you do the same thing with the circulation pump.
+After you clean the tankless water heater with fresh water at least a few times, I recommend that you do the same thing with the circulation pump.
 If you leave acidic vinegar in the circulation pump, it will corrode and lower its life expectancy.

 With the bucket filled with water, simply disconnect the cold water flush valve hose from the tankless unit, and point the end into the bucket.